Netatalk/kio-afp/README.md

 # kio-afp

-Frontend and KIO Worker for the AFP (Apple Filing Protocol) for KDE 6+, built using the afpfs-ng Stateless Client Library.
+Frontend and KIO Worker for the AFP (Apple Filing Protocol) for KDE 6+, built using the [afpfs-ng](https://github.com/Netatalk/afpfs-ng) Stateless Client Library.

-Inspired by *kioslave_afp* for KDE 3 by Alex deVries, but was written from scratch and shares no code with the original.
+Inspired by [kioslave_afp](https://github.com/Netatalk/kioslave_afp) for KDE 3 by Alex deVries, however the two share no code.

 ## Build Requirements
 - Qt 6.5+ (Core, Widgets)